 Chairs: Philip J. Deloria (University of Michigan); Loren Ghiglione (University); Douglas Medin (Northwestern University)

 In collaboration with: Ned Blackhawk (Yale University); Bryan Brayboy (Arizona State University); K. Tsianina Lomawaima (Arizona State University); Jean O’Brien (University of Minnesota); Mark Trahant (University of North Dakota)

-Organizers: Felton Earls (Harvard University) and William Damon (Stanford
+Chairs: Felton Earls (Harvard University) and William Damon (Stanford University)

 Bridging the Gap between Area and Global Studies

 With the divides between area and global studies widening, Academy Member Arthur Kleinman chaired a meeting of scholars from across the United States and the United Kingdom to develop novel ways of easing these longstanding tensions.
 On March 7, 2017, at the House of the Academy, participants worked to identify and better understand impediments to collaboration between the fields and to develop initial steps towards strengthening and sustaining cross-disciplinary relationships.
 The meeting also provided an opportunity for scholars to explore broader questions about how knowledge might be re-organized and institutionalized to support twenty-first century scholarship.

 Collaborative on Autism and Sign Language